kanishkegb/kanishkegb.github.io/_posts/2023-03-12-plotly-with-markdown.md

 # featured: true
 ---

-If you are using Python for visualizaing data, [plotly](https://plotly.com/python/) is an awesome open-source library (also, plotly is not limited to Python).
+If you are using Python for visualizing data, [plotly](https://plotly.com/python/) is an awesome open-source library (also, plotly is not limited to Python).
 This let you plot interactive plots instead of the static plots Matplotlib generates by default.

 First, we need to install plotly.